Degrees and Certificates

 Why Choose This Program

-Graduates of the program will help cardiologists in performing diagnostic and interventional procedures related to stent placements, pacemaker implants, and other heart or blood vessel conditions.
+Graduates of the Cardiovascular Technology program utilize their degree to help cardiologists in performing diagnostic and interventional procedures related to stent placements, pacemaker implants, and other heart or blood vessel conditions.

 - Succeed as an entry-level cardiovascular technologists

 - Exercise discretion and judgment in the performance of invasive cardiovascular services